smartarch/extremexp-llm/patterns.md

 ### Are tasks in correct order? (without conditional flow)

-Rationale: Can the LLM notice if tasks are in incorrect order (not corresponding to the control flow)?
+Rationale: Can the LLM notice that tasks are in incorrect order (not corresponding to the control flow)?

 Parameters: